01100100/shredgang/content/pages/events/winter-solstice.md

 We'll ride through the shortest day and warm up by a fire in a cabin 🛖🔥 We stay overnight before returning to Berlin by train 🚆 on Sunday evening.

----

 Pack list 🧳

     1 x Gravel Bike 🚲
     1 x Winter spirit ❄️🧘‍♂️
     1 x (optional) festive extras 🎄

----

 🧙‍♂️ **Are you ready to embrace the solstice?** 🧙‍♀️

-p.s.
-If you need a gravel bike, let us know and we’ll sort it out!